Free kindy from 2024

 Enrolment of non-eligible children

-Service providers should prioritise enrolment of eligible children into approved kindergartens prior to opening additional programs or enrolling non-eligible children.
+Service providers must prioritise enrolment of eligible children into approved kindergartens prior to opening additional programs or enrolling non-eligible children (3-year-olds).

 Service providers should only offer non-eligible children places in an approved kindergarten program after finalising the enrolment of eligible children.
 To ensure there are sufficient places for families to enrol their eligible child in a kindergarten program, sessional kindergartens must not offer non-eligible children places until after 28 February.

 Service must charge full fees for non-eligible children and the Queensland Government will not offset this cost to families.
 The out-of-pocket expense for families of non-eligible children must be based on the full cost of operating the program.